Animals and Pets

 Where are the cameras installed and how will I know where they are?

-CCTV cameras in the Albury CBD will be installed in Dean St, QEII Square, and the Volt Lane and Kiewa St multistorey car parks.
-Prior to the CCTV in the Albury CBD going live, signage will be placed throughout the area covered by the cameras to notify people entering the area that they may be captured by the cameras.
+CCTV cameras in the Albury CBD are installed in Dean St, QEII Square and the Volt Lane multi-storey car park.
+CCTV signage is placed throughout the area covered by the cameras to notify people entering the area that they may be captured by the cameras.

 How will the CCTV footage be used?